 Since 1995 we have been collecting material about Tiree – old letters, emigrant lists, maps, reports, photographs, stories and songs.
 Stretching from the 3,000 million year old Lewissian gneiss which provides the bedrock of the island to last week’s cattle sale prices, we now cover almost everything about the island, its people and the wider diaspora in our 12,000 item collection.

-If you want more information about anything you see or hear on this site, don’t hesitate to contact us.
+If you want more information about anything you see or hear on this site, or if you have new information for us, don’t hesitate to get in touch.

 Each month we will display a selection of four or five items of special interest.
 If there is anything that you think would be of particular interest to others, please let us know.